m-ahiru/uClicker/README.md

 To find the correct trigger code:
 - Run `sudo evtest`
-- Press your desired mouse/keyboard button
+- Press your desired mouse button
 - Copy the code number from the output

 ---